Cross stitch, Needlework and Embroidery Glossary: Daisies to Dutch Stitch

 The threads are grouped in pairs both across and down and can also have a different coloured thread at intervals.
 The stitches can either be worked over the two threads or for finer work over one.
 Also known as penelope canvas.

 A free embroidery stitch.
-Double chain stitch - click to enlarge
+Double chain stitch

 Work from top to bottom.
 Bring needle out at left side, hold thread down with left thumb and insert needle at right side a little above the starting point.
 Bringing needle out on right side, a little below the starting point and with thread below needle. then hold thread down again, insert needle at left side immediately below starting point and bring it out on the left side, the stitch being the same length as before, with thread below needle.
 Repeat